karlprink/Fujitsu_Karl_Prink/README.md

           "vehicleType": "BIKE",
           "fee": 4.0
          }'
       ```
+```

+## 3.Dynamic City & Station Management

+**POST** /api/cities
+Map a new city to an official weather station.
+Adding a new mapping triggers an immediate weather import for that station.

 ### Example Error Response (400 Bad Request)
 (Triggered if weather conditions are too extreme for the selected vehicle)